Skip to main content

 Year51820

 In the northern part, the sea, shallow and closer to Labrador, where a cold current flows, is very cold in winter, but warms up more in summer.
-In Sydney, the sea temperature ranges between 0 °C (32 °F) and 18 °C (64 °F).
+In Sydney, the sea temperature fluctuates around 0 °C (32 °F) from February to April, while it reaches 17.5 °C (63.5 °F) in August.
 So, it never becomes warm for swimming.
-Here are the average sea temperatures.

 Sydney - Sea temperature